Paid Sick Leave: Is It Required by Law?

 - Limit the total hours they can accrue each year;

 - Reduce vacation pay or other benefits to offset the costs of sick leave; or

 - Do not offer paid sick leave at all.

 Although U.S. Federal law does not require employers to offer sick leave, many employers may still be subject to providing leave benefits under The Family and Medical Leave Act (FMLA).
 This Act does not require employers to offer traditional sick leave pay but may require employers to offer of up 12 weeks of leave for an illness, treatment for an illness, or to care for family members.

 Yes.
-Federal law does permit employers who do offer paid sick leave to change their policies, which can include either reducing benefits, changing the requirements to earn benefits, or to eliminate paid sick leave all together.
+Federal law does permit employers who do offer paid sick leave to change their policies, which can include either reducing benefits, changing the requirements to earn benefits or to eliminate paid sick leave altogether.